MadamePee: Concept

+In 2022, Nathalie des Isnards was recognized as "Woman entrepreneur of the year, favorite of the jury" at the "Women in Industry" trophies (Paris 2022) awarded by the magazine "l'Usine Nouvelle".

 Developments

-The COVID 19 pandemic halted the holding of outdoor festivals worldwide in the years 2019-2020, they were the first outlet for Madame Pee female urinals.
+The COVID-19 pandemic halted the holding of outdoor festivals worldwide in the years 2019–2020, they were the first outlet for Madame Pee female urinals.
 Since the end of 2021, again, festivals have been organized bringing together hundreds of thousands of participants; MadamePee urinals were present at major events such as HellFest2022 (420,000 tickets sold) or Solidays in Paris.

 The pandemic with restrictions on access to cafes and bistros has highlighted the need for public toilets for women in cities.
 Large cities in Western Europe are concerned with installing toilets in public places that are easy to maintain, without a water connection; about ten cities in France are experimenting with MadamePee urinals permanently installed in urban areas.

 Climate change results in extreme drought in Western Europe in 2022, after several unusually dry summers; the use of drinking water in toilets is increasingly questioned and becomes a determining factor in the development of dry toilets (without connection to the drinking water network).

 Finally, human urine as fertilizer is an alternative to the use of chemical fertilizers.
-Urine collection is not possible in general purpose toilets; MadamePee type urinals provide pure urine which is collected and transformed.
+Urine collection is not possible in general purpose toilets; madamePee type urinals provide pure urine which is collected and transformed.

+A version for men has been developed (misterPee 2022) based on the same characteristics as the madamePee urinals: no contact, no water, no need for connection to the sewer.
+To make its urinals available at events and festivals, MadamePee has partnered with major companies in the portable sanitation industry, such as SatelliteIndustrie (2023), headquartered in Plymouth, Minnesota.

+In 2022, a European standard on "mobile non-sewer-connected toilet cabins" has been adopted and published in 2023 by AFNOR.
+It states the requirements of services and products relating to the deployment of cabins and sanitary products and applies to madamePee's products.